Code-Institute-Submissions/Upon-Wonder/README.md

 ### The business goals for this website are:
 * Build awareness about the band to new visitor/potential fans.
 * Drive ticket and merchandise sales.
-* Increase the number of views to the band's Youtube and Vimeo channel.
+* Increase the number of views on the band's Youtube and Vimeo channels.
+* Increase the number of streams on the bands Spotify.
 * Increase traffic to the band's shared and personal social media channels.
 * Make it easier for companies that want to book the band to get in touch with them.